 A. In order to efficiently manage Load Balancing, we create ‘mesh network topology’ of IoT Gateway devices and Sensor nodes.

 Such a cluster of IoT gateway devices consists of multiple IoT Gateway systems interconnected with each other.
 This cluster of IoT Gateway devices is installed between a source node (IoT sensor) and destination node (cloud server).

 When a device/system failure occurs, an IoT gateway transfers applications and device connections to the geographic neighbor Gateway, which is compatible with the desired connectivity protocol.

 A. In order to ensure a continuous & reliable availability of system devices within an IoT network, we implement temporary data back-up technique.

 If due to some reason, IoT gateway connectivity is lost, we store the data temporarily either in a memory or a disk.
 As and when the connection is restored, this stored data is pushed to the server.
 This helps in preventing any data loss during a connection failure.

 Additionally, IoT gateway clustering also helps in preventing data loss during connectivity failure.

 A. At Embitel, we provide support for the testing of the IoT gateway solution, before deploying it in the production environment.

-The standard testing practices include Unit testing, Integration testing, Functional testing, and System testing.
-In addition to these, we also perform: Stress tests, Vibration tests, Heat Chamber testing, – depending on the deployment field and the customer’s use case requirement.
+Our IoT testing framework includes Unit testing, Integration testing, Functional testing, and System testing.
+In addition to these, we also perform: Stress tests, Vibration tests and Heat Chamber testing depending on the deployment field and the customer’s use case requirement.